Temple of Divine Providence

-The Temple of Divine Providence (Świątynia Opatrzności Bożej) and Pantheon of Great Poles (in Polish, Panteon Wielkich Polaków, in southern Warsaw's Wilanów district, is a principal Roman Catholic church in Poland.
+The Temple of Divine Providence (Świątynia Opatrzności Bożej) is a principal Roman Catholic church in Poland, located within the Wilanów district of Warsaw.
 The backstory of its construction began in the 18th century.
 The Temple is conceived as a national and religious symbol for Poland.
 The complex comprises the Church of Divine Providence, the Museum of John Paul II and Primate Wyszyński, and the Pantheon of Great Poles.

 The Center of Divine Providence commemorates Poland as a country with a Roman Catholic majority and links providential events in Poland's history over the past 200 years with their putative divine inspiration: the Constitution of May 3, 1791; the 1918 rebirth of independent Poland; the 1920 "Miracle at the Vistula"; the August 1980 founding of the Solidarity movement; the next resumption of independence, in 1989; and the pastoral ministry of Stefan Wyszynski and the pontificate of Pope John Paul II.
 The Center is a votive church for 1,000 years of Poland's Christianity.